bendows/atmega328p-pu/README.md

 //
 and change the delay(40) to delay(20).
 ```
-* Then compile and upload the sketch.
+# Then compile and upload the sketch using the Ardiuno IDE.

 Install software (Ubuntu)
 ```bash